schneidmaster/r-twentyonepilots/README.md

 2. `grunt`
 3. Copy the contents of `production.min.css` into the subreddit CSS page.

+The codebase also contains the code for /r/toptickets - to build that, run `grunt tickets` instead.

 ## Test subreddit
 [/r/twentyonepilotscss](https://reddit.com/r/twentyonepilotscss) - it's a private sub, message me for access.